detached64/GalArc/README.md

 ### Cross-Platform Compatibility

-Technically, the program can be compiled and run on Windows, Linux, and macOS through `dotnet publish`.

-However, the program is only tested on Windows 11 x64.
-Some behaviors on other platforms may not be as expected because of the differences in file systems and other factors.
+Technically, the program compilable and executable on Windows, Linux, and macOS through the `dotnet publish` command.
+However, it has only been tested on Windows 11 x64.
+Platform-specific variations in filesystem implementations and underlying architectural differences may lead to unexpected behaviors on non-Windows operating systems.

 If you encounter any issues while running the program on non-Windows platforms, feel free to report them.

 ## Contributing

 Contributions are welcome!
-Please refer to the [contribution guide](./docs/contribution.md) for details.
+Please refer to the [Contribution Guide](./docs/contribution.md) for details.

 ## License